A new system called GPT-3 is shocking experts with its ability to use and understand language just like humans

 AI can perform tasks, I said, that its creators never thought of.
 Beta testers in recent weeks have found that it can complete a half-written report, produce stories and letters written in the style of famous people, generate business ideas, and even write some kinds of software code based on a simple description of the desired software.

 OpenAI has announced that after the trial period, GPT-3 will be released as a commercial product.

-Its name, GPT-3, stands for Generative Pre-trained Transformer, Third Generation Pre-trained Generative Transformer.
+Its name, GPT-3, stands for Generative Pre-trained Transformers, Third generation Pre-trained Generative Transformer.
 Like other AI systems today, GPT-3 relies on a large and organized collection of parameters that determine its operation.
-The more parameters there are, the more the AI is capable.
+The more parameters there are, the more AI is capable.

 GPT-3 has 175 billion parameters, which is more than 100 times that of its predecessor, GPT-2, and 10 times that of its closest rival, Microsoft's Turing NLG.

 To provide a practical example, here's what a site beta tester reports Simplify.so (which allows you to test this artificial intelligence).
 You insert a text in English and ask GPT-3 to simplify it.

 Someone has copied and pasted the first paragraph of George Washington's 1796 discharge speech: "The time for a new election of a citizen to administer the executive government of the United States is not far off, and the time has actually come when your thoughts must be employed to designate the person who is to be clothed with that important trust, it seems to me appropriate, especially as it can lead to a more distinct expression of the public voice.
 I should now inform you of the resolution I have formed, to refuse to be considered among those on whom a choice can be made ".

 GPT-3 provided his translation: "I'm not going to run for president".
 More synthesis than this one dies.